 Together, Del and Grace begin to find a rhythm.
 She begins to learn more about Del's past and the reasons why he enjoys his solitude, and starts to be more understanding and considerate in her behavior.

-Unfortunately for them both, just as they are about to each turn a corner and make breakthroughs, Grace's bizarre past comes crashing down on them both.
+Unfortunately for them both, just as each of them are about to turn a corner and make breakthroughs, Grace's bizarre past comes crashing down on them both.

 All in all, it is not a bad film.
 It's beautifully shot, and the nuances of character development are some of the best in modern cinema.